johnerick89/file_upload_service/README.md

 - `GET /users`: Returns a list of all users, allows for searching, sorting and filtering.
 - `GET /files`: Returns a list of all file uploads done
 - `POST /upload`: Initiates a new file upload process.
 Allowed file formats as at now are `xls, xlsx, xml, csv, json and txt`

+## Running tests
+You can run the tests by executing `$ python3 manage.py test` or to run a particular suite you can run `$ python3 manage.py test tests.test_tasks`

+To run tests with coverage, run `$ coverage run --source='.' manage.py test tests`

 ## Contributing